maldiohead/web3attack/readme.md

 ## Description

-this  project will public some bugs I found. follow me at X (@ma1fan)
+this  project will public some bugs I found or some important bugs PoC. follow me at X (@ma1fan)

 ## Bugs